CognitiveJ/wssimulator/README.md

 # WSSimulator

-WSSimulator is an open source library that easily allows for you to simulate external web service calls and responses.
-Useful for when can not interact with external web services but need to still test the interactions.
+WSSimulator is an open source library that easily allows for you to simulate external public service calls and responses.
+Useful for when can not interact with external public services but need to still test the interactions.

  **When would you use WSSimulator?**

- *	For Integration level tests when real web service calls cannot be made (for example, when the producing service does not yet exist, costs prohibit calling services within tests or the service isn’t accessible).
+ *	For Integration level tests when real public service calls cannot be made (for example, when the producing service does not yet exist, costs prohibit calling services within tests or the service isn’t accessible).
  *	When you quickly want to serve up static repeatable content over HTTP.
  *  You need to validate the structure of your outbound requests against a schema that an external service will be expecting.
  *  Validate that your code calling services can handle failure (resilience)